-Pratia angulata, commonly known as Panakenake, is a fast growing, NZ native ground cover plant.
-It carries small and rounded, green leaves which are held densely as it grows to 10 cm tall and 2 m wide.
-It bears masses of white flowers in spring which are followed by red-purple berries in autumn.
-Pratia angulata is an easy plant to grow and is commonly used as attractive ground cover, planted around rocks, or allowed to trail over the edge of small wall.
-It is also well suited to trailing over the sides of a pot.
+Pratia angulata, commonly known as Panakenake, is a fast-growing, NZ native ground cover plant.
+It has small, rounded, green leaves that are held densely as it grows to 10 cm tall and 2 m wide.
+It bears masses of white flowers in spring, which are followed by red-purple berries in autumn.
+Pratia angulata is an easy-to-grow plant commonly used as an attractive ground cover, planted around rocks, or allowed to trail over the edge of a small wall.
+It is also well-suited to trailing over the sides of a pot.

 Pratia puberula Alba, commonly known as the White Star Creeper, is a NZ native that is often grown as a hardy ground cover.
 The small leaves on this plant give the appearance of a lush, green carpet.
 It becomes adorned with masses of small, white flowers from spring through until autumn as it grows to 5 cm tall and 50 cm wide.
 Pratia Alba is commonly used as a ground cover, an alternative to a grass lawn, included in white and cottage gardens, or planted between paving stones and the like.
 It also looks amazing when grown in a hanging basket and allowed to trail over the sides.